 Social media sharing opportunities

-When you have a new post on your blog, it is an excellent opportunity for you to share it with your following on Social media and, in turn, get more shares from them.
+When you have a new post on your blog, it is an excellent opportunity for you to share it on Social media and, in turn, get more shares from them.

 Additionally, if you manage to write the super-helpful posts alluded to earlier, there is a chance that your audience will also share posts directly from your website to their own social sites.